Way to Wayzgoose! | An Interview with Carl Schafer

 By: Allyssa Burdine

-Carl Schafer, part owner of Gordy Fine Art & Framing, specializes in preservation picture framing and antique frame restoration.
+Carl Schafer, co-owner of Gordy Fine Art & Framing, specializes in preservation picture framing and antique frame restoration.
 He will be joining Interrobang Wayzgoose speakers this April.
-Through Carl’s presentation, attendees will have the opportunity to learn about a current restoration project that he has taken on for preserving the antique portraits of two prominent Hoosier citizens.
+Through Schafer’s presentation, attendees will have the opportunity to learn about a current restoration project that he has taken on for preserving the antique portraits of two prominent Hoosier citizens.

-Deciding to try his luck before resorting to using 21st-century technology, Shafer attended an auction where he saw two period-accurate frames for sale.
+Deciding to try his luck before resorting to using 21st-century technology, Schafer attended an auction where he saw two period-accurate frames for sale.

 “I purchased the frames from a local estate auction..
 The frames were in poor condition and were not paired with paintings of historical or cultural significance.
 I was recognized the potential to resurrect these frames and appropriately place them on the museum's portraits.”